seaneshbaugh/rosetta-euler/README.md

 [Download GNAT Community Edition](https://www.adacore.com/download).

-Under "x86 Mac OS X" click "gnat-community-2018-20180523-x86_64-darwin-bin.dmg" to download the .dmg file.
+Under "GNAT Community" click "gnat-2020-20200818-x86_64-darwin-bin.dmg" to download the .dmg file.

-Open the .dmg file in Finder and copy "gnat-community-2018-20180523-x86_64-darwin-bin.app" to a directory (it does't matter where).
+Open the .dmg file in Finder and copy "gnat-2020-20200818-x86_64-darwin-bin.app" to a directory (it does't matter where).

-Right click the .app file and then click "Open" when prompted by the security dialog.
+Right click the .app file and click "Open" then click "Open" when prompted by the security dialog.

 Click "Next".

 Select a directory to install GNAT Community.
-By default it will choose `~/opt/GNAT/2018`.
+By default it will choose `~/opt/GNAT/2020`.
 Click "Next".

 Leave all the checkboxes selected and click "Next".